-The other Japanese car makers did not fall behind.
-Well, they might have, a bit, in terms of design.
-Honda recently introduced its fuel-cell vehicle the FCEV Concept.
-They say, sweeping lines and aero-dynamic body, but it just doesn’t cut for me.
-It is quite too futuristic, and downright ugly.
-As Jalopnik put it, “A stunning car no one will buy.”
-They still have some good stuff though.
-Their ultimate direction is developing vehicles that use sustainable energy sources.
+The automaker still has some good stuff though.
+Its ultimate direction is developing vehicles that use sustainable energy sources.
 And this is what the FCEV displays.
 Aside from this, Honda recently introduced the 2015 Fit.
-It has improved performance and efficiency, and enhanced interior and technology features.
-And this is all good for the all new Honda Fit.
+It has improved performance and efficiency and enhanced interior and technology features.
+And this is all good for the all-new Honda Fit.
 It definitely needed refinement.
-I would never buy a fit though.
-I will soon get rid of the 2008 Civic I drive.
-That’s that.
+I would never buy a Fit though.
+However, in general, Honda is a good choice, if you are looking for reliability.

-The next auto maker in line that intends to beat both of its rivals is the South Korea based Hyundai.
-They will market a hydrogen-powered vehicle based on their Tucson.
+The next automaker in line that intends to beat both of its rivals is South Korea-based Hyundai.
+It will market a hydrogen-powered vehicle based on its Tucson.
 It’s hard for me to find words right now.
-I am thinking what is with all these hydrogen-powered vehicles.
+I am thinking: what is with all these hydrogen-powered vehicles?
 It’s probably because we are running out of petrol.
-Many of us believe that consumers want this zero emission technology, Hyundai believes, but we know they are just not ready.
+Many believe that consumers want this zero-emission technology.
+Hyundai believes.
+But we may just not be ready to make the switch yet.
 And, well, a Tucson is definitely not what I have in mind for FCEV.

-The maker that is never defeated.
-A favorite of mine, the Volkswagen has introduced new features and new models that many will buy, in my opinion.
-VW leaders stand behind their statement that “hydrogen fuel-cell have failed to live up to promises,” there is simply no efficient way to produce hydrogen meaning the cars will be expensive.
-Yet, we see many car makers jumping right in and introducing their FCEVs.
-So, what did VW introduced in 2013.
+The carmaker is never defeated.
+A favorite of mine, Volkswagen, has introduced new features and new models that many will buy, in my opinion.
+VW leaders stand behind their statement that “hydrogen fuel-cell has failed to live up to promises,” there is simply no efficient way to produce hydrogen, meaning the cars will be expensive.
+Yet, we see many carmakers jumping right in and introducing their FCEVs.
+So, what did VW introduced in 2013?
 Well, it was simply an E vehicle.
 The e-Golf.
 Before we even say something, let’s just stop and enjoy the visual aesthetics of the car.

 With no wild features and lines, the Volkswagen Group also introduced its newest concept vehicle – the Cross Blue Coupe Concept crossover.
-A car introduced at the 2013 LA Auto Show.
-Inside and out it screams Volkswagen.
-The style and the luxury speaks about carefully considered lines and features.
-Overall, it is a fuel efficient SUV many will be waiting for.
-Meanwhile Volkswagen will continue pushing innovative technology like their automatic parking and exiting from tight spaces through smartphones.
+The car appeared at the 2013 LA Auto Show.
+Inside and out, it screams Volkswagen.
+The style and the luxury speak about carefully considered lines and features.
+Overall, it is a fuel-efficient SUV many will be waiting for.
+Meanwhile, Volkswagen will continue pushing innovative technology like its automatic parking and exiting from tight spaces through smartphones.
 Tons of good stuff are to be expected from the old German automaker.

 Some other old automakers are also adopting new technologies faster than ever.
 We will talk about those in another article.
-Thank you all for reading till the end!
-The end.
+Thanks for reading!